 A gentle cleanser will be your best friend in this journey.
 Your skin needs to be clean and your pores clear before you dermaroll.
 This is really important since makeup and skincare products residue, impurities, dead skin cells can cause irritation or even infection if they get inside when the needles are penetrating the skin.

 Double cleansing is okay, even recommended, but don’t use an alcohol-based, thick cleanser.
 Stick with a light one with a mild formula.
-You can cleanse three times if you want to make sure you’re skin is clean, but if you irritate it, or make it really dry before dermarolling, you are setting yourself for irritation and discomfort.
+You can cleanse three times if you want to make sure your skin is clean, but if you irritate it, or make it really dry before dermarolling, you are setting yourself for irritation and discomfort.

 You can use a toner to balance the pH levels on the skin, but also make sure it’s one with a gentle formula.
 This also depends on whether you’re using a toner in your daily skincare routine.
 If you are and your skin is used to it, there’s no reason to skip it.
 But, don’t go buying toners just to prepare the skin for dermaroller.
 Cleansing the skin is all you need.